-Bank of Canada is expected to keep its interest rate unchanged
+The Bank of Canada keeps its key lending rate unchanged